alexliqu09/NihonBW/README.md

 5. Now in the dir ```/NihongoBW/pytorchpix2pix/ ``` create the dir ```experiment_name``` and  you need to move the  ```latest_net_G.pth ``` in the dir ```/NihongoBW/pytorchpix2pix/checkpoints/experiment_name/```.

-* If you want to train the model , I have this available  colab [here](https://colab.research.google.com/drive/19AhOZNh4WV123PdF4A4A0_MlsSpXKgd6?usp=sharing).
+* If you want to train the model in colab , I have this available [here](https://colab.research.google.com/drive/19AhOZNh4WV123PdF4A4A0_MlsSpXKgd6?usp=sharing).

 ## Citation
 if you want to cite this code for your research , please cite my papers.